Loved what you read? Share it with others!

 The scheme also allows individuals to use the funds deposited in the account for specific purposes such as purchasing or constructing a new property or investing in bonds or stocks, which can also provide tax benefits.

-What Are the Differences Between CGAS and Non-Resident Ordinary (NRO) Accounts?
+What are the Differences Between CGAS and Non-Resident Ordinary (NRO) Accounts?

 Non-resident ordinary (NRO) accounts are similar to CGAS accounts, but the two have some key differences.
 NRO accounts are designed for non-resident Indians who earn income in India.
 In contrast, CGAS accounts are designed for individuals who earn long-term capital gains from selling assets such as property, stocks, or mutual funds.